-Diana Morris is an educator, writer, and editor who helps people reach their "aha" moment.
+Diana Morris is an educator, writer, and editor who helps students, job-seekers, and writers reach their “aha” moment.

 In 2011, Morris earned her Bachelor of Arts from Boston College, graduating with a major in Communication and a minor in African and African Diaspora Studies.
 It was at BC that she realized she could make a career of working with college students.

 Following this passion, Morris turned to Vanderbilt University where she earned her M.Ed. in Higher Education Administration.
 She now works in student affairs, helping students navigate their college experience.

 In March 2018, Morris released her first novel, Lachesis’ Allotment.
 While this is Morris' first full-length publication, her penchant for language and passion for teaching and learning have landed her speaking opportunities at education conferences, written works in several education-focused publications, and opportunities to help writers from all industries bring their projects to life as a freelance editor.

 Outside of the realm of education and writing, Morris is a sucker for crème brûlée and all types of music.
 Originally hailing from Mount Vernon, New York, Morris currently resides in Nashville, Tennessee, a city perfect for trying new restaurants, foraging for local art, and exploring nearby hiking trails.

 To learn more about her work and freelance services, or to float a restaurant recommendation her way, contact her at morris[dot]dra[at]gmail[dot]com or follow her on Twitter (@dianaramorris) and Instagram (@dianaramorris).